13 Figure 8 Pools In Sydney Tips You Need To Know Before You Go

-I remember a work colleague back then show me his beaten up torso from being taken under by the waves from this hike.
+I remember a work colleague showed me his beaten up torso from being taken under by the waves from this Figure 8 Pools walk.

 It looked like this hike was going to be a bit on the dangerous side which is why we put it off and we’re not too much of a fan to visit somewhere where hundreds of people are going to be lining up for a photo.

-But because a whole year had passed and Instagram fads come and go as quickly as fast fashion changing, we thought maybe it wouldn’t be so busy now.
-And we were pretty much right…
+But because time had passed and Instagram fads come and go as quickly as fast fashion changing, we thought maybe it wouldn’t be so busy now.
+And we were pretty much right!